LEEYJ1021/platform-representational-survival/README.md

 [![Framework: Statsmodels](https://img.shields.io/badge/Framework-Statsmodels-green.svg)](https://www.statsmodels.org/)

 > **Replication materials for the paper:**
-> *Conformity, Trajectory, and Space: A Dynamic Capabilities Account of Representational Survival in Platform Accommodation Markets*
+> *Conformity, Trajectory, and Space: A Dynamic Capabilities Account of Representational Survival in Platform Service Markets*

 ---

 ## Overview

 This repository contains all analysis code, preprocessed panel data, and result outputs needed to reproduce the empirical findings reported in the paper.
-The study examines how the **temporal structure** and **spatial context** of representational reconfiguration jointly determine listing survival on a digital accommodation platform.
+The study examines how the **temporal structure** and **spatial context** of representational reconfiguration jointly determine listing survival in a platform service market context.

 Drawing on **dynamic capabilities theory** (Teece, 2007), the study operationalizes three temporally distinct constructs — *representational fit*, *variability*, and *momentum* — and tests their survival consequences on a **seventeen-quarter panel of 401 Airbnb listings** across 18 Hong Kong administrative districts (2021Q1–2025Q2).
 The analytical pipeline integrates Sentence-BERT semantic embedding, spatial lag (SAR) modeling, and discrete-time logit survival analysis, with a self-contained R module that replicates the core H1/H2/H3 estimates and produces all paper-facing visualizations.

 **Key findings:**

-- A spatial lag (SAR) model achieves an **in-sample R² = 0.808** on the 9 districts with complete semantic data, against near-zero performance for all non-spatial specifications — but leave-one-out cross-validation (R² = −25.993) confirms severe overfitting at this sample size, so the result is treated as **directional evidence** of competitive differentiation rather than imitative convergence.
+- A spatial lag (SAR) model achieves an **in-sample R² = 0.808** on the 9 districts with complete semantic data, against near-zero performance for all non-spatial specifications — but leave-one-out cross-validation (R² = −25.993) confirms severe overfitting at this sample size, so the result is treated as **directional evidence** that geographic structure shapes semantic coordination, pending replication with the complete N = 18 district dataset.
-- Representational fit is associated with shorter survival overall (β = −0.928, *p* = 0.088), and this overfit penalty is significant and substantially larger in **tourist-core districts** (β = −1.318, *p* = 0.049) than in non-tourist districts (β = +0.130, n.s.).
+- Representational fit (measured as cosine *distance*) is associated with shorter survival overall (β = −0.928, *p* = 0.088): a negative coefficient on cosine distance implies that listings with *higher* fit (smaller distance from the market centroid) exhibit shorter survival.
+This overfit penalty is significant and substantially larger in **high-demand heterogeneity districts** (β = −1.318, *p* = 0.049) than in stable, locally anchored service markets (β = +0.130, n.s.).
 - Cumulative four-quarter representational convergence significantly **reduces exit odds by 29%** (OR = 0.714, *p* < .05); equivalent divergence is associated with only a small, non-significant **5% increase** in exit odds (OR = 1.050, n.s.) — an asymmetry confirmed by a Wald test (χ²(1) = 4.31, *p* = .038) and consistent with **gain-sensitivity** rather than loss aversion.
+The ratio of absolute log-odds magnitudes (0.338 / 0.049 ≈ 6.9) quantifies the dominance of recovery over deterioration effects.
 - Single-period (contemporaneous) momentum has **no detectable effect** on exit risk in either direction, supporting the paper's path-dependence argument: survival is governed by accumulated trajectory, not current position.

 ---